nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/guides/environment-variables.md

 By default, Nx will load any environment variables you place in the following files:

 1. `workspaceRoot/apps/my-app/.local.env`
+2. `workspaceRoot/apps/my-app/.env.local`
-2. `workspaceRoot/apps/my-app/.env`
+3. `workspaceRoot/apps/my-app/.env`
-3. `workspaceRoot/.local.env`
+4. `workspaceRoot/.local.env`
+5. `workspaceRoot/.env.local`
-4. `workspaceRoot/.env`
+6. `workspaceRoot/.env`

 Order is important.
 Nx will move through the above list, ignoring files it can't find, and loading environment variables into the current process for the ones it can find.
 If it finds a variable that has already been loaded into the process, it will ignore it.
 It does this for two reasons:

 1. Developers can't accidentally overwrite important system level variables (like `NODE_ENV`)
-2. Allows developers to create `.local.env` files for their local environment and override any project defaults set in `.env`
+2. Allows developers to create `.env.local` or `.local.env` files for their local environment and override any project defaults set in `.env`

 For example:

-1. `workspaceRoot/apps/my-app/.local.env` contains `AUTH_URL=http://localhost/auth`
+1. `workspaceRoot/apps/my-app/.env.local` contains `AUTH_URL=http://localhost/auth`
 2. `workspaceRoot/apps/my-app/.env` contains `AUTH_URL=https://prod-url.com/auth`
-3. Nx will first load the variables from `apps/my-app/.local.env` into the process.
+3. Nx will first load the variables from `apps/my-app/.env.local` into the process.
 When it tries to load the variables from `apps/my-app/.env`, it will notice that `AUTH_URL` already exists, so it will ignore it.

-We recommend nesting your **app** specific `env` files in `apps/your-app`, and creating workspace/root level `env` files for workspace-specific settings (like the [Nx Cloud token](/{{framework}}/core-concepts/computation-caching#nx-cloud-and-distributed-computation-memoization)).
+We recommend nesting your **app** specific `env` files in `apps/your-app`, and creating workspace/root level `env` files for workspace-specific settings (like the [Nx Cloud token](/{{framework}}/core-concepts/computation-caching#nx-cloud-and-distributed-computation-caching)).

 ### Pointing to custom env files